 After a few minutes of getting my hands licked I turn to Frank, “Let’s go look at these horses first.
 How many do you have?”

-“Ten stallions and fifty mares which are top breeding stock and are kept as the core of the herd.
-Fifteen other stallions and sixty mares I’d sell if I could.
+“Ten stallions with fifty mares which are top breeding stock and are kept as the core of the herd.
+Fifteen other stallions and sixty mares I’d sell, if I could.
 Plus around forty foals and colts.
-If I sold the herd, as a group, to another breeder I’d get about half a million for them.
+If I sold the herd as a group to another breeder I’d get about half a million for them.
 That’s my life’s work and my girls’ inheritance.”

-We walk around the back of a large barn, to see a few paddocks of horses; with all my girls lined up at the rail watching the horses while they pet their pups.
+We walk around the back of a large barn to see a few paddocks of horses.
+Plus all of my girls lined up at the rail watching the horses while they pet their pups.
 I stop, turn around, and lead them back behind the barn.
 They follow, but give me a funny look.
-Shaking my head I pull out my phone and call Randy, he answers, “Hey, Randy, how quick can you draw up papers for a new company and incorporate it?”
+Slowly shaking my head I pull out my phone to call Randy, he answers, “Hey, Randy, how quick can you draw up papers for a new company and incorporate it?”